• Skip to primary navigation

 3. Boil the noodles.
 Meanwhile, cook 6-8 ounces (170 grams) of egg noodles according to the packaged directions.
 Once done, drain the water and place the noodles into a large mixing bowl with 2 tablespoons (28 grams) of butter.

 5. Serve.
-Stir the cabbage mixture and pieces of bacon into the noodles until well combined.
+Stir the cabbage mixture and bacon pieces into the noodles until well combined.
 Serve immediately.

 Wide image of cabbage and noodles.